Juhyung8371/AI-ML-CV-Projects/Computer Vision/Gaze Mouse/README.md

 ## Discussion

-The major limitation of my solution is the lack of robustness.
-There are many hard-coded constants, such as threshold values, that are fine-tuned for my face.
+The major limitation of my solution is the need for more robustness.
+Many hard-coded constants, such as threshold values, are fine-tuned for my face.
 To solve this problem, I can:

 1. Introduce a calibration session to collect the user's unique facial features.
 For instance, I can ask the user to look up, down, left, and right to collect the appropriate thresholds.
-I can also do some non-intrusive calibration during runtime occasionally to reinforce the calibration.
+I can also occasionally do some non-intrusive calibration during runtime to reinforce the calibration.

 2. Create a machine learning model that can determine the gaze direction.
-As I discussed in the Literature Review section, machine learning can be a robust and reliable solution.
+As the Literature Review section discusses, machine learning can be a robust and reliable solution.
 However, it will require a lot of training data.

+There are some usability issues, too:

+1. The mouse control could be more precise.
+As I said, it needs to be more precise to click between small characters, which means it cannot assist users with text editing tasks like writing an email.
+I can make the mouse movement more precise by making the cursor slower.
+However, that will reduce the usability since the user will have to look away from the screen longer.

+2. Head movement is quite restricted.
+Although a certain level of restriction is required to ensure the quality of face feature data, it's hard to fix the face in one spot for too long.
+I can adaptively update the threshold values based on the head movement to accommodate more various head positions.
+For example, if the user is slightly looking to the right, I can slightly shift the thresholds to the left.

-Despite its shortcomings, my solution demonstrates that gaze is a feasible method of human-computer interaction.
+Despite its shortcomings, my solution demonstrates that gaze is a feasible human-computer interaction method.
+It's reliable and comfortable for tasks that don't require very precise movements.

 ## References

 <a id="1">[1]</a>
-Neogi, Debosmit, Nataraj Das, and Suman Deb. ``BLINK-CON: A HANDS FREE MOUSE POINTER CONTROL WITH EYE GAZE TRACKING.''
+Neogi, Debosmit, Nataraj Das, and Suman Deb.
+"BLINK-CON: A HANDS FREE MOUSE POINTER CONTROL WITH EYE GAZE TRACKING."
 2021 IEEE Mysore Sub Section International Conference (MysuruCon).
 Piscataway: IEEE, 2021.
 50–57.
 Web.

 <a id="2">[2]</a>
-Ghani, Muhammad Usman et al. ``GazePointer: A Real Time Mouse Pointer Control Implementation Based on Eye Gaze Tracking.''
+Ghani, Muhammad Usman et al. "GazePointer: A Real Time Mouse Pointer Control Implementation Based on Eye Gaze Tracking."
 INMIC.
 IEEE, 2013.
 154–159.
 Web.

-<a id="3">[3]</a> Park, Seonwook, Adrian Spurr, and Otmar Hilliges. ``Deep Pictorial Gaze Estimation.'' arXiv.org.
+<a id= "3">[3]</a> Park, Seonwook, Adrian Spurr, and Otmar Hilliges.
+"Deep Pictorial Gaze Estimation." arXiv.org.
 Ithaca: Cornell University Library, arXiv.org, 2018.
 Web.

-<a id="4">[4]</a> K. Cortacero, T. Fischer and Y. Demiris, ``RT-BENE: A Dataset and Baselines for Real-Time Blink Estimation in Natural Environments,'' 2019 IEEE/CVF International Conference on Computer Vision Workshop (ICCVW), Seoul, Korea (South), 2019, pp. 1159-1168, doi: 10.1109/ICCVW.2019.00147.
+<a id= "4">[4]</a> K. Cortacero, T. Fischer and Y. Demiris, "RT-BENE: A Dataset and Baselines for Real-Time Blink Estimation in Natural Environments," 2019 IEEE/CVF International Conference on Computer Vision Workshop (ICCVW), Seoul, Korea (South), 2019, pp. 1159-1168, doi: 10.1109/ICCVW.2019.00147.

-<a id="5">[5]</a> Zhang, Xucong et al.``It’s Written All Over Your Face: Full-Face Appearance-Based Gaze Estimation.'' arXiv.org.
+<a id= "5">[5]</a> Zhang, Xucong et al. "It's Written All Over Your Face: Full-Face Appearance-Based Gaze Estimation." arXiv.org.
 Ithaca: Cornell University Library, arXiv.org, 2023.
 Web.

 <a id="6">[6]</a> Alnajar, F et al. ``Auto-Calibrated Gaze Estimation Using Human Gaze Patterns.''
 International journal of computer vision 124.2 (2017): 223–236.
 Web.

-<a id="7">[7]</a> Fuhl, Wolfgang et al. ``Pupil Detection for Head-Mounted Eye Tracking in the Wild: An Evaluation of the State of the Art.''
+<a id= "7">[7]</a> Fuhl, Wolfgang et al. "Pupil Detection for Head-Mounted Eye Tracking in the Wild: An Evaluation of the State of the Art."
 Machine vision and applications 27.8 (2016): 1275–1288.
 Web.

-<a id="8">[8]</a> Acartürk, Cengiz et al. “Elderly Speech-Gaze Interaction - State of the Art and Challenges for Interaction Design.”
+<a id= "8">[8]</a> Acartürk, Cengiz et al. "Elderly Speech-Gaze Interaction - State of the Art and Challenges for Interaction Design."
 Interacción (2015).

-<a id="9">[9]</a> George, Anjith, and Aurobinda Routray. ``Fast and Accurate Algorithm for Eye Localisation for Gaze Tracking in Low-Resolution Images.''
+<a id="9">[9]</a> George, Anjith, and Aurobinda Routray.
+"Fast and Accurate Algorithm for Eye Localisation for Gaze Tracking in Low-Resolution Images."
 IET computer vision 10.7 (2016): 660–669.
 Web.

 <a id="10">[10]</a> Krafka, Kyle et al. ``Eye Tracking for Everyone.''
 2016 IEEE Conference on Computer Vision and Pattern Recognition (CVPR).
 IEEE, 2016.
 2176–2184.
 Web.

-<a id="11">[11]</a> Leblond-Menard, C, and S Achiche. ``Non-Intrusive Real Time Eye Tracking Using Facial Alignment for Assistive Technologies.''
+<a id="11">[11]</a> Leblond-Menard, C, and S Achiche.
+"Non-Intrusive Real Time Eye Tracking Using Facial Alignment for Assistive Technologies."
 IEEE transactions on neural systems and rehabilitation engineering PP (2023): 1–1.
 Web.

-<a id="12">[12]</a> Kar, Anuradha, and Peter Corcoran. ``A Review and Analysis of Eye-Gaze Estimation Systems, Algorithms and Performance Evaluation Methods in Consumer Platforms.''
+<a id="12">[12]</a> Kar, Anuradha, and Peter Corcoran.
+"A Review and Analysis of Eye-Gaze Estimation Systems, Algorithms and Performance Evaluation Methods in Consumer Platforms."
 IEEE access 5 (2017): 16495–16519.
 Web.

-<a id="13">[13]</a> van den Bosch, Willem A, Ineke Leenders, and Paul Mulder. ``Topographic Anatomy of the Eyelids, and the Effects of Sex and Age.''
+<a id="13">[13]</a> van den Bosch, Willem A, Ineke Leenders, and Paul Mulder.
+"Topographic Anatomy of the Eyelids, and the Effects of Sex and Age."
 British journal of ophthalmology 83.3 (1999): 347–352.
 Web.